aprilxblack/di-workshop-09-files/README.md

 ```

 **How does this loop work?**
+It logs the item names onto a console

 **What happens when we change basket in the code?
 Why?**
+Different things are getting logged onto a console, because our programme is taking input from the file

 Modify your program so that it prints out the quantity and total cost (price ×
 quantity) of each item. **Check your answers against this tweet:**